Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2020-07-01/types.md

 ## ManagedClusterLoadBalancerProfile
 ### Properties
-* **allocatedOutboundPorts**: int: Desired number of allocated SNAT ports per VM.
+* **allocatedOutboundPorts**: int {minValue: 0, maxValue: 64000}: Desired number of allocated SNAT ports per VM.
 Allowed values must be in the range of 0 to 64000 (inclusive).
 The default value is 0 which results in Azure dynamically allocating ports.
 * **effectiveOutboundIPs**: [ResourceReference](#resourcereference)[]: The effective outbound IP resources of the cluster load balancer.
-* **idleTimeoutInMinutes**: int: Desired outbound flow idle timeout in minutes.
+* **idleTimeoutInMinutes**: int {minValue: 4, maxValue: 120}: Desired outbound flow idle timeout in minutes.
 Allowed values must be in the range of 4 to 120 (inclusive).
 The default value is 30 minutes.
 * **managedOutboundIPs**: [ManagedClusterLoadBalancerProfileManagedOutboundIPs](#managedclusterloadbalancerprofilemanagedoutboundips): Desired managed outbound IPs for the cluster load balancer.
 * **outboundIPPrefixes**: [ManagedClusterLoadBalancerProfileOutboundIPPrefixes](#managedclusterloadbalancerprofileoutboundipprefixes): Desired outbound IP Prefix resources for the cluster load balancer.
 * **outboundIPs**: [ManagedClusterLoadBalancerProfileOutboundIPs](#managedclusterloadbalancerprofileoutboundips): Desired outbound IP resources for the cluster load balancer.

 ## ManagedClusterLoadBalancerProfileManagedOutboundIPs
 ### Properties
-* **count**: int: Desired number of outbound IP created/managed by Azure for the cluster load balancer.
+* **count**: int {minValue: 1, maxValue: 100}: Desired number of outbound IP created/managed by Azure for the cluster load balancer.
 Allowed values must be in the range of 1 to 100 (inclusive).
 The default value is 1.

 ## ManagedClusterLoadBalancerProfileOutboundIPPrefixes
 ### Properties